FRM9640 – NFIF - Pharmacoepidemiology Study Design and Manuscript Writing

 Applicants are ranked by the following criteria:

-- PhD students at the MN faculty who have the course as part of the approved curriculum, and NFIF students.
+- PhD candidates at the MN faculty who have the course as part of the approved curriculum, and NFIF students.

-If more than 4 PhD students apply, priority will be given to those farther along in their program of study.
+If more than 4 PhD candidates apply, priority will be given to those farther along in their program of study.

-PhD candidates from the University of Oslo should apply for classes and register for examinations through an online form.
+All PhD candidates should apply for classes and register for examinations through an online form.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.